Helpers

 - Runkit

-s, sometimes it is necessary to only let some of the
+When dealing with Objects, sometimes it is necessary to only let some of the

 key-value pairs on an object through.
-Think of pick
+Think of pick as a sort of white-list or

-properties.
-Pass it a Foldable
+filter for Object properties.
+Pass it a Foldable structure of Strings that

-are the keys you would like to pick off of your Object
+are the keys you would like to pick off of your Object.
+This will give you

 back a shallow copy of the key-value pairs you specified.
 This function will